palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 When combined with our [Ganglion](https://shop.openbci.com/collections/frontpage/products/pre-order-ganglion-board?variant=13461804483) or [Cyton](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel?variant=38958638542) boards, the OpenBCI EEG Headband Kit is a low-cost tool for obtaining research-grade EEG data.

 This tutorial will guide you through setting up your EEG system with either board!
+Please read this tutorial in its entirety (ALL Ganglion and Cyton sections, even if you don't have both boards) before setting up the system.

 #### Each kit includes:
 1. Two Ear-clip electrodes (left example)
 2. Three lead wires for flat EEG Snap Electrodes (right example)
-3. Two standard lead wires (middle example)
+3. Six standard lead wires (middle example)
 4. One full-length-velcro headband
 5. Replacement flat ear electrodes, replacement flat snap electrodes, and replacement 2 mm spikey electrodes